medic/cht-gateway/README.md

 Some changes were made to the Android SMS APIs in 4.4 (Kitkat®).
 The significant change was this:

-> from android 4.4 onwards, apps cannot delete messages from the device inbox _unless they are set, by the user, as the default messageing app for the device_
+> from android 4.4 onwards, apps cannot delete messages from the device inbox _unless they are set, by the user, as the default messaging app for the device_

 Some reading on this can be found at: